 Here's why you should keep a close eye on these six stocks.

-See what's happening, who's talking and what will be making headlines on Tuesday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Thursday's Squawk on the Street.

 The surge in 10-year Treasury yields above the psychological 3 percent level this week crowns a miserable period for bond traders and investors who bet on the Federal Reserve’s second round of quantitative easing policy, or QE2, being bullish for the market, reports the Financial Times.

 AIG is repaying a $20 billion credit facility to the government.
 They are getting the money from a sale the sale of an IPO of 67 percent of AIA Group and the sale of American Life Insurance company (ALICO), which closed on October 29, 2010 and November 1, 2010, respectively.